-Factors such as ambient heat stress, dehydration, asthma, illness, and altitude predispose the athlete with SCT to a crisis during physical exertion, even when exercise is not all-out. ^{123,125} Extra precautions are warranted in these conditions.
-These precautions may include the following:
+Factors such as ambient heat stress, dehydration, asthma, illness, and altitude predispose the athlete with SCT to a crisis during physical exertion, even when exercise is not all-out.^{123,120} Extra precautions are warranted in these conditions.
+These $pre\overline{s}$ cautions may include the following:

-- Work-rest cycles should be adjusted for environmental heat stress. - Hydration should be emphasized. - Asthma should be controlled. - The athlete with SCT who is ill should not work out. - The athlete with SCT who is new to a high-altitude environment should be watched closely.
+- Work-rest cycles should be adjusted for environmental heat stress.

+- Asthma should be controlled.
+The athlete with SCT who is ill should not work out.
+The athlete with SCT who is new to a high-altitude engineering with the watched closely. vironment should be watched closely.
 Training should be modified and supplemental oxygen should be available for competitions.

-One last precaution is to create an environment that encourages athletes with SCT to immediately report any signs or symptoms such as leg or low back cramping, difficulty breathing, or fatigue.
+One last precaution is to create an environment that en courages athletes with SCT to immediately report any signs $o{\overline{s}}^{\overline{s}}$ symptoms such as leg or low back cramping, difficulty breath ing, or fatigue.
 Such signs and symptoms in an athlete with SCT should be assumed to represent sickling.123

 Recognition.
-The PPE monograph14 recommends screening for SCT with the question, "Do you or [does] someone in your family have SCT or disease?"
+The PPE monograph14 recommends screen $\overline{\mathbb{A}}$ ing for SCT with the question, "Do you or [does] someone in your family have SCT or disease?"
 Small numbers of affected athletes limit the collection of sufficient evidence to support testing for SCT in the PPE.
 However, because PPE medical history form answers are highly suspect126 and deaths can be tied to a lack of awareness about SCT, the argument for testing to confirm trait status remains strong.
 The National Collegiate Athletic Association currently mandates testing for SCT.
-Irrespective of testing, the AT should educate staff, coaches, and athletes on the potentially lethal nature of this condition.
-123 Education and precautions work best when targeted at the athletes most at risk.
-Incidence rates of SCT are approximately 8% in African Americans, 0.5% in Hispanics, and 0.2% in whites (but more common in those from the Mediterranean, the Middle East, and India).127 moderate but still intense bout of exercise, usually more than 30 minutes in duration.
+Irre spective of testing, the AT should educate staff, coaches, and athletes on the potentially lethal nature of this condition.123 Edg ucation and precautions work best when targeted at the athletes most at risk.
+Incidence rates of SCT are approximately 8% in African Americans, 0.5% in Hispanics, and 0.2% in whites (but more common in those from the Mediterranean, the Middle East, and India).127

+Not all athletes who experience sickling present the same way.
+The primary limiting symptoms are leg or low back cramps or spasms, weakness, debilitating low back pain,128 difficulty recovering ("I can't catch my breath"), and fatigue.
+Sickling often lacks a prodrome, so these symptoms in an athlete with SCT should be treated as exertional sickling.123

+Sickling collapse has been mistaken for cardiac collapse or heat illness.129 However, unlike sickling collapse, cardiac collapse tends to be instantaneous, is not associated with cramping, and results in the athlete hitting the ground without any protective reflex mechanism and being unable to talk.
+Also unlike sickling collapse, heat illness collapse often occurs after a moderate but still intense bout of exercise, usually more than 30 minutes in duration.
 In addition, the athlete will have a core body temperature >104°F (40.0°C).
-Alternatively, sickling collapse typically occurs within the first half hour on the field, and core temperature is not greatly elevated. ^{129,130}
+Alternatively, sickling collapse typically occurs within the first half hour on the field, and core temperature is not greatly elevated.^{129,130}

-Not all athletes who experience sickling present the same way.
-The primary limiting symptoms are leg or low back cramps or spasms, weakness, debilitating low back pain, 128 difficulty recovering ("I can't catch my breath"), and fatigue.
-Sickling often lacks a prodrome, so these symptoms in an athlete with SCT should be treated as exertional sickling.
-123

-Sickling collapse has been mistaken for cardiac collapse or heat illness.
-129 However, unlike sickling collapse, cardiac collapse tends to be instantaneous, is not associated with cramping, and results in the athlete hitting the ground without any protective reflex mechanism and being unable to talk.
-Also unlike sickling collapse, heat illness collapse often occurs after a